Bolton Street Park: History

+The New York Giants trained at the ballpark in March 1903.
+On March 21, 1903, the Giants faced a US Army team from nearby Fort Screven on Tybee Island, beating the military team 18-3 with Christy Mathewson pitching two innings.

+The site hosted multiple community events including Buffalo Bill's Wild West Show on October 24, 1901, a 1919 BBQ for World War I soldiers, and Field Day Exercises.

 The South Atlantic League was formed in November 1903 at the Hotel DeSoto in Savannah.
 Savannah was one of six charter clubs.
 On April 26, 1904, Savannah lost to the Charleston Sea Gulls in their first South Atlantic League game before a crowd of 3,200 at the ballpark.

+Savannah's football team played at the ballpark to large crowds.
+Ahead of the December 25, 1903 game against Fort McPherson, concerns were raised about the number of boys who had scaled the fences and gained access to the grounds without paying with as many as 500 having been estimated at the previous game.

+Prior to the 1904 baseball season, the Savannah's baseball clubs owners renewed their lease for the year, and upgraded the ballpark by remodeling the grandstand with a new floor and roof, repairing all seating, and adding box seats and protective screening.
+It was estimated this brought capacity for baseball to 2,000.

+In November 1904, the Athletic Association contracted for the addition of 2,000 seats on the north side of the field ahead of the Thanksgiving and New Year's Day games.

 Present site

 Fairmount Baptist Church had been founded in 1902, and erected its church building at 57th and Waters Streets.
 The membership acquired the former ballpark site in 1951, and moved its church building to the site at 721 E Bolton Street.

 In March 2022, the Shoeless Joe Jackson Museum and Baseball Library opened a community book box at the site of the former Bolton Street Park by Fairmount Baptist Church.
 Shoeless Joe Jackson had played for the 1909 Savannah Indians and won the league batting title playing his games at Bolton Street Park.